PollRobots/vim-monaco/README.md

 **Note:** This package does not include the [monaco-editor](https://npmjs.org/package/monaco-editor).
 It requires that Monaco has already been loaded, and depends on `window.monaco` having been populated.
 See the `monaco-editor` readme for how to accomplish this.

+## Sample

+You can see this in use at [monaco-and-vim](https://pollrobots.com/monaco-and-vim), the code of which is at [github.com/pollrobots/monaco-and-vim](https://github.com/pollrobots/monaco-and-vim), and described in detail in this [blog article.](https://pollrobots.com/blog/typescript/vim/code/2024/07/03/monaco-and-vim.html)

 ### Basic Usage

 At a _minimum_ you can simply